 Let $X$ be a Riemannian $4$-manifold with a $\Spin^{c_-}$-structure containing a tubular end $ [-1,\infty)\times Y$, where $Y$ is a closed, connected, Riemannian $3$-manifold with a $\Spin^{c_-}$-structure.
 More precisely, suppose we are given \begin{enumerate} \item an orientation preserving isometric embedding $i\colon [-1,\infty)\times Y\to X$ such that

-is compact for any $t\geq -1$, \item an isomorphism between $\Spin^{c_-}$-structure on $[-1,\infty)\times Y$ induced from $Y$ and the one inherited from $X$ via the embedding $i$. \end{enumerate} \begin{Remark} If the $\Spincm$-structure on $X$ is twisted but its restriction on the tube $[-1,\infty)\times Y$ is untwisted, then the double cover $\X$ has two tubular ends. \end{Remark} Later we will define weighted Sobolev norms on various sections over $X$.
-For this purpose, let us take a $C^\infty$-function $w\colon X\to\R$ such that
+is compact for any $t\geq -1$, \item an isomorphism between $\Spin^{c_-}$-structure on $[-1,\infty)\times Y$ induced from $Y$ and the one inherited from $X$ via the embedding $i$. \end{enumerate} \begin{Remark} If the $\Spincm$-structure on $X$ is twisted but its restriction on the tube $[-1,\infty)\times Y$ is untwisted, then the double cover $\X$ has two tubular ends. \end{Remark} In order to define weighted Sobolev norms on various sections over $X$, take a $C^\infty$-function $w\colon X\to\R$ such that

 where $\alpha$ is a small positive number which will been chosen later to be suitable for our purpose.
-For $p(\geq 2)$ and a nonnegative integer $k$, the weighted Sobolev norm of a section $f$ (e.g., a form or a spinor) on $X$ is given by
+For a nonnegative integer $k$, we will use the weighted Sobolev norm of a section $f$ (e.g., a form or a spinor) on $X$ given by

 Let $X_1$ and $X_2$ be $4$-manifolds with tubular ends as above with isometric embeddings

 where $\bar{Y}$ is $Y$ with opposite orientation.
 For $T\geq 0$, let $X^{\#T}$ be the manifold obtained by gluing $X^{2T}_1$ and $X^{2T}_2$ via the identification